-Students should also note that individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds, or for other reasons.
-All documentation required for absences must be submitted to the Academic Counselling office of a student's Home Faculty.
+Please note that individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds, or for other reasons.
+If your request for considerations requires supporting documents, as in the case of medically-based requests, then all documentation required must be submitted to the Academic Counselling office of your Home Faculty, regardless of the weight of the assessment.